Antonio Luiz Braga

 Antonio Luiz Braga was born in Herculândia, Brazil.

 He graduated with a bachelor's degree in chemistry from the Federal University of São Carlos in 1981, master's degree in Organic Chemistry from the University of São Paulo in 1984, and a Ph.D. in Organic Chemistry from the University of São Paulo in 1989 under the guidance of Professor Comasseto.

 He was Professor of Chemistry at the Federal University of Santa Maria (1985-2008).
 He was coordinator of the Chemistry Committee of FAPERGS (2000-2001).
 He was coordinator of a Center of Excellence project (PRONEX-2005 -..
 Support Center for Bio-Organic Organocalcogênios, He was General secretary of the 11th Brazilian Meeting on Organic Synthesis (11th BMOS, 2005).
 Currently, he is a professor at the Federal University of Santa Catarina, Chemistry Department.
 He has experience in Organic synthesis, acting on the following topics: Green Chemistry, Asymmetric Catalysis, organoselenium bioactive molecules and selenium and tellurium derived amino acids and other natural products, Synthesis of the seleno-enzyme glutathione peroxidase mimetic.
-Coordinates CT_Infra projects at UFSC; published over 240 papers in journals recognized by the community, cited by 6400 research articles, H level:..
-42, deposited 8 patents (USA, Brazil).
-Award: researcher Featured in Chemistry, FAPERGS, 2007.
+Coordinates CT_Infra projects at UFSC; published over 340 papers in journals recognized by the community, cited by 15115 research articles, H level:..
+66, deposited 8 patents (USA, Brazil).
+Award: researcher Featured in Chemistry, FAPERGS, 2007; Santa Catarina Outstanding Researcher-Fritz Muller Award (FAPESC, 2023) and BMOS Award, 2024.

-In 2009 he was elected member in the advisory board of the International Conference on the Chemistry of Selenium and Tellurium (ICCST).
+In 2009, he was elected member in the advisory board of the International Conference on the Chemistry of Selenium and Tellurium (ICCST).
 A member of the CNPq Chemistry Committee between 2009 - 2011 (CA Coordinator between 2009 and 2010).
 Designated and elected member of the Brazilian Academy of Sciences (ABC).
-In 2014 he was elected to the advisory board of the Brazilian Chemical Society (SBQ).
+In 2014, he was elected to the advisory board of the Brazilian Chemical Society (SBQ).